M-erb/Calculator/README.md

 ## Issues

 Feel free to create an issue or pull request for any bugs you may find.
 This was a concept I had as I was driving into work one day.
 Let me know of any other curious ways to create calculators.
 This was my first time and was very entertaining.

+## TODO:

+# Create a History of calculations
+# Add tests for key methods
+# Make code less jumbled